DeniCastro/CompSciAEA/Extra04.TEST_REVIEW.md

-# Introduction to Algorithms for Beginners
+# Introduction to Algorithms for

-## What is an Algorithm?
 An **algorithm** is a step-by-step set of instructions to solve a problem.
 Think of it like a recipe: you follow the steps to make a dish, just like a computer follows an algorithm to solve a problem.

 ## Conditional Statements (IF-ELSE)